MattPinder/MastersProject/README.md

 * `samtools depth` works
 * Problem - if there are two consecutive mutations, then samtools merges the two
   * How to fix this?
+  * Check coverage[2]; if it's consecutive, only delete the coverage[0], else delete first two items

+# 5 April 2018

+## Kordia + Parvi corrections
+Parvi shows no corrections BUT its genome size is now 1 bp less than before...?

+## Heterozygotes vs. homozygous deletions
+Code has been fixed to account for adjacent mutations

+exon_check.py and HomoDel_or_Hetero.py have been copied to the Bamboozle directory for later incorporation

+## To do

+Work on abstract for VR application, make it more exciting